Rhyspew/PythonPractice/README.md

 # PythonPractice
 A showcase of my python projects

-Use an IDE to run and test code.
+Export the code to a separate file with the .py type the open with an IDE to run and test code.